-Photo by Brandon Ford-

-Springtime provides excellent marine fishing opportunities.
-Catch rates for near shore species of ground fish are often best in spring, and several species are available from ocean and bay shores and jetties.
+Springtime provides excellent marine fishing opportunities and several species are available from ocean and bay shores and jetties.
 In particular, lingcod, greenling, black rockfish, and perch species are popular with anglers.
 Black rockfish and lingcod are often on the bite after recently completing their annual spawning cycle.

 Tillamook Bay and jetty: Lingcod, rockfish, greenling, and perch can be caught along the jetties of Tillamook Bay.
 Crabbing also is available in the bays and the ocean.

 Coos County beaches and jetties: Redtail and silver surfperch, sand sole and starry flounder are biting in the spring and early summer.
 Striped bass can be a welcome surprise to those surfperch anglers casting in the surf.
 Anglers will find a mix of pile, white, and striped surfperch in Coos Bay around structures and along the Coos jetties in the spring and early summer.
-Also available are grass, black, blue, and copper rockfish, rock and kelp greenling, cabezon, lingcod, and starry flounder.
-Current regulations prohibit retention of yelloweye and canary rockfish and require a 10-inch minimum for greenling.
-Cabezon retention is prohibited by all anglers until July 1.
-Retention of cabezon is allowed July 1 through Sept.
-30. Sardines, anchovies, and herring are often caught in spring and early summer off docks and piers around Coos Bay, when large schools enter the estuary.
-Razor clams are presently open coastwide; however, contact the Department of Agriculture’s Shellfish Hotline at 1-503-986-4728 for more information on periodic clamming closures.
+Also available are grass, black, and blue, rockfish, rock and kelp greenling, cabezon, lingcod, and starry flounder.
+Sardines, anchovies, and herring are often caught in spring and early summer off docks and piers around Coos Bay, when large schools enter the estuary.
+Razor clamming is presently closed along the entire Oregon coast; however, contact the Department of Agriculture’s Shellfish Hotline at 1-503-986-4728 / 800-448-2474 for more information on periodic clamming closures.

 Curry County beaches: Redtail, striped and silver surfperch are available in the spring and early summer.
 The most popular beaches are located at the mouth of Hunter Creek, Winchuck River, Elk River and at Nesika Beach.
 You can also catch surfperch from the Rogue River jetties.

-Thanks to much improved hatchery and naturally produced coho populations, the 2014 ocean coho seasons should provide the most time on the water for coho fishing since the 2010 season.
+Thanks to continued strong hatchery and naturally produced coho populations, the 2015 ocean coho seasons will provide almost as much fishing opportunity as the banner 2014 season.
 Mark selective fishing for hatchery coho beginning in late June is expected to be very good along the Oregon Coast, especially from Bandon up to the Columbia River.
-The Cape Falcon to Humbug Mt. non-selective coho season will open on August 30 to coincide with Labor Day weekend.
+The Cape Falcon to Humbug Mt. non-selective coho season will open September 4 to coincide with Labor Day weekend.

 - North of Cape Falcon to Leadbetter Pt., Washington

-- Recreational season for all salmon from June 14-Sept.
+- Recreational season for all salmon from June 13-Sept.
 30 with a 2 fish limit, of which only 1 can be a Chinook and all coho must be fin-clipped.
-Quota of 92,400 coho with 13,100 Chinook guideline.
+Quota of 79,400 coho with 15,000 Chinook guideline.

 - South of Cape Falcon

-- Sport fin-clipped coho open June 21-August 10 (quota of 80,000 coho) from Cape Falcon south to OR/CA Border
+- Sport fin-clipped coho open June 27-August 9 (quota of 55,000 coho) from Cape Falcon south to OR/CA Border

-May is a popular time for targeting Pacific halibut and Oregon’s quota, set by the International Pacific Halibut Commission, is just slightly below last year.
-Some changes in 2014 include:
+May is a popular time for targeting Pacific halibut; and Oregon’s quota, set by the International Pacific Halibut Commission, is just slightly above last year.
+Some changes in 2015 include:

-- In the Columbia River subarea, the open days during the all-depth season have been expanded to include Thursdays.
+- In the Columbia River subarea, the all-depth seasons have been combined into one season.

 This year’s seasons are:

-- North Coast (Leadbetter Point, Wash., to Cape Falcon): Nearshore season quota is 1,190 pounds.
-Opened May 5, inside the 40-fathom line (defined by waypoints), Monday-Wednesday.
-Spring all-depth season: Open May 1, four days per week, Thursday-Sunday, through 8,564 pounds or the start of the summer season on Aug.
-1.
+- Columbia River Subarea (Leadbetter Point, Wash., to Cape Falcon): Nearshore season quota is 500 pounds.
+Open May 4, inside the 40-fathom line (defined by waypoints), Monday-Wednesday.
+All-depth season: Open May 1, four days per week, Thursday-Sunday, through 9,754 pounds or September 30.

-- South Coast (south of Humbug Mountain): Quota is 3,712 pounds.
+- Southern Oregon Subarea (south of Humbug Mountain): Quota is 7,318 pounds.
 Season: seven days a week through the earlier of quota or Oct.
 31.

 -Oregon Fish and Wildlife-